 The noble Costanti family goes back a long way – at least to Renaissance times.
-One of several famous counts, Costanti – Tito – was both a lawyer and a winemaker, and actually anticipated the present DOCG and DOC.
-Not only was he one of the very first to use the name Brunello for the Montalcino red, but the methods he used were strikingly similar to
+One of several famous counts, Tito Costanti, was both a lawyer and a winemaker who was active when Brunello wines were first being experimented.
+In fact, not only was he one of the very first to use the name Brunello for Montalcino red wines, but the methods he employed were strikingly similar to

 put the family name on the wine map.
 Dr. Costanti had no children.
-After maximizing the winery’s potential and releasing the first “public” vintages, Emilio Costanti traced the sole living descendant of the ancient Sienese family, Andrea Costanti, a fresh graduate in geology at
+After maximizing the winery’s potential and releasing the first “public” vintages, Emilio Costanti traced the sole living descendant of this ancient Sienese family, Andrea Costanti, a fresh graduate in geology at

-the University of Siena with no background in wine.
-Andrea was appointed the legendary count’s heir and successor in 1983 and immediately proved himself well worthy of Emilio’s trust.
-He not only handled his huge new responsibilities, but actually upgraded and enhanced the family’s reputation for making great Brunello.
-Today, he is one of the brightest names in Montalcino in his own right, and the happy father of numerous, budding new branches in the Costanti family tree.
+the University of Siena — with no background in wine.
+Andrea was appointed as the legendary count’s heir and successor in 1983 and immediately proved himself well worthy of Emilio’s trust.
+He proved not only upt to task, sbut enhanced the family’s reputation for making great Brunello.
+Andrea achieved this by relying on his excellent instincts for wine, and an in-depth knowledge

 of the terrain’s geological components.
 In time, these natural skills were perfected, so that he eventually styled the range together with the winemaker, Vittorio Fiore.